PART 5301 -

 5301.601-91 Air Force Contracting Self-Inspection Program

-MAJCOM/DRU/AFRCO SCOs (or for SMC, the SCCO) must forward a consolidated trend analysis report for the current and previous year to SAF/AQCP by 31 January of each year.
+MAJCOM/DRU/AFRCO SCOs (or for SMC, the SCCO) must forward a consolidated trend analysis report for the most recent and previous fiscal years to SAF/AQCP by 31 January of each year.
 See MP5301.601-91 for requirements of the Air Force Contracting Self-Inspection Program.
 See the tailorable Consolidated Trend Analysis Report template.

 (a) Contracting officers are authorized to enter into and execute contracts funded either partially or completely with non-appropriated funds.